Prospect League: 2020 season cancellation

 On May 29, 2020, the Prospect League announced cancellation of the 2020 season due to the COVID-19 pandemic.
 In January 2020, the league announced adding a new team in Alton, Illinois for the 2021 season.
 In September 2020, the league announced adding a new team in Johnstown, Pennsylvania for the 2021 season.

 2021 expansion

 In February 2021, the league announced the addition of two new teams in Iowa, the Clinton LumberKings and Burlington Bees.
 Both teams are former Midwest League teams displaced in the 2021 realignment of the minor leagues.

 2023 expansion

 In December 2021, the league announced the addition of the Jackson Rockabillys for the 2023 season, playing home games in Jackson, Tennessee at West Tennessee Baseball Stadium (formerly known as The Ballpark at Jackson).
 In August 2022, the league announced that a Southern Illinois team would begin play in 2023 at Rent One Park in Marion, Illinois; in February 2023, the team was named the Thrillville Thrillbillies.
 The league announced that the West Virginia Miners would be dormant for the 2023 season.

+2024 expansion

+In September 2023, the Dubois County Bombers announced they will rejoin the Prospect League for the 2024 season playing their home games at the historic League Stadium.